32 Differential colocalization

 From these plots, we note that the functions from ‘Onset’ patients seem to qualitatively have a higher median curve than those from ‘Non-diabetic’ or ‘Long-duration’ patients.

 Another exploratory technique is functional PCA (FPCA).
 FPCA is similar to standard PCA in that it decomposes the functional data into the main modes of variation.
-Here, we decompose into eigenfunctions (Goldsmith et al. 2024).
+Here, we decompose the functional data into eigenfunctions and can plot the first two principal components as a biplot (Goldsmith et al. 2024).

 Code

-# prepare data frame from calcMetricRes to be in the correct format for pffr
+# to be in the correct format for FDA

 dat <- prepData(metricRes, "r", "rs")